 Faculty in the Department of Psychology have a wide range of interests, and the themes of their research often span the boundaries of traditional areas in the field.
 Visit the Department of Psychology for a list of themes and associated faculty.

-The verbal, quantitative, and analytical aptitude tests of the Graduate Record Examination (GRE) General Test are recommended, but not required.
+The verbal, quantitative, and analytical aptitude tests of the Graduate Record Examination (GRE) General Test are optional.